mu-semtech/mu-cli/README.md

         volumes:
           /path/to/scripts/:/app/scripts

-Make sure the service is created by running `docker-compose up -d` (optionally followed by `docker-compose stop`) and ensure you don't remove the `mine` container when running scripts (containers which are not created, will not be used for finding scripts).
+Make sure the service is created by running `docker compose up -d` (optionally followed by `docker compose stop`) and ensure you don't remove the `mine` container when running scripts (containers which are not created, will not be used for finding scripts).

 Add the `config.json` in the `/path/to/scripts/` folder.